Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Diagnostics and testing

-Some dogs love the vet, and others dread it.
-If you want to keep your wellness trips to a minimum, then you need to keep your dog’s health in mind throughout the entire year.
-This often looks like feeding them a diet made up of clean and healthy ingredients, brushing their teeth, administering heartworm pills, administering flea and tick medications, and giving them plenty of exercise.
+Some dogs love the vet and others dread it.
+If you want to keep your wellness trips to a minimum, you need to keep your dog’s health in mind throughout the entire year.
+This often looks like feeding them a high-quality, complete, and balanced diet, brushing their teeth, administering heartworm and flea and tick medications, watching them for early signs of disease, knowing which common products in our lives are toxic to them, and giving them plenty of exercise and mental stimulation.
 The more consistent you are with a healthy lifestyle, the less likely you are to have to make extra trips to the vet and dish out extra cash.

 divider-dogConclusion